Testing Generalised Uncertainty Principles through Quantum Noise: Background

 \section{Background}

 The uncertainty principle can be generalised in several ways to incorporate minimal length.
 If this is obtained from the Robertson uncertainty relation $\Delta x \Delta p\geq \frac{1}{2}|\bra\left[x,p\right]\ket|$ then the existence of a minimal length can be loosely translated into the question: is the canonical commutation relation modified?

 Note that the existence of an absolute minimal length is in apparent conflict with Lorentz invariance.
+This poses very serious challenges to a consistent theory of quantum gravity, see for example the discussion here~\cite{collins2004lorentz}.
+There are also very strong experimental bounds on violations of Lorentz invariance in many physical systems, see for example~\cite{bluhm2006overview, liberati2013tests, tasson2014we}.
 In this paper we are just interested in how strongly we can hope to bound the modified commutators that arise in these theories.
 However, see \cite{kempf2018quantum} for a recent discussion on reconciling minimal length with relativity via covariant band-limitation.

 Several modified commutation relations have been considered in the literature.
 For example, the simplest modified isotropic (direction symmetric) translational invariant commutator is \cite{kempf1995hilbert}: